davidbarone/Dbarone.Net.Csv/README.md

 ```

 ## Reading Csv Files to Strong-Typed objects
 This library deals purely with parsing of CSV files.
-Csv files by nature are only text, and have not built-in information about types.
+Csv files by nature are only text, and have no built-in information about types.
 This is why the `Read()` method returns a sequence of `StringDictionary` objects.
-If you need to map these values into a class or other strong-typed structure, you can use the `Dbarone.Net.Mapper` library in conjunction with this library.
+It does not make any assumptions about the type of data being read.
+If you need to map the values into a class or other strong-typed structure, you can use the `Dbarone.Net.Mapper` library in conjunction with this library.

 --- d.barone 3-Mar-2024 ---